When is the Foundation ARCP Webinar held?

 If you are working LTFT, do the Covid ARCP guidelines still apply?
 For example, if my final ARCP is not due until next year, will I be working towards the 20/21 guidelines still?

-It is anticipated that the Covid derogations will apply to all trainees who have to extend but will complete their programmes prior to August 2022.
+It is anticipated that the Covid derogations will apply to all foundation doctors who have to extend but will complete their programmes prior to August 2022.
 Further guidance will be published on the UKFPO website when a decision on this is made.

-When will the ARCP be for 60% LTFT trainees?
-Can LTFT trainees be assessed at the same time as full time (FT) trainees so they can at least get their competences signed off?
+When will the ARCP be for 60% LTFT foundation doctors?
+Can LTFT doctors be assessed at the same time as full time (FT) foundation doctors so they can at least get their competences signed off?